 TEAM GB coach Stuart Pearce believes the Olympic football tournament is in danger of being underestimated.

-Those who remain unconverted to the idea of football being part of the sporting extravaganza about to unleash itself at London 2012 would have had all their pre-conceptions underlined at Old Trafford this week.
+Those who remain unconverted to the idea of football being part of the sporting extravaganza about to unleash itself at London 2012 would have had all their pre-conceptions underlined at Old

 A grand total of seven reporters, plus a television crew, were in the Europa Suite as Pearce, accompanied by skipper Ryan Giggs, looked ahead to GB’s opening match against Senegal tonight.